idefix-code/idefix/doc/source/faq.rst

 The compilation stops while compiling Kokkos with ``/usr/include/stdlib.h(58): error: expected a ";"`` This happens on Gricad machines when LIBDL is activated (wrong glibc).
 Simply disable LIBDL.

+When using the Intel compiler on a Mac Intel, I get a linking error involving the ``SharedAllocationRecordIvvE18t_tracking_enabledE`` symbol.
+  This is a known bug of the Intel Mac compiler with Kokkos.
+Apparently Intel has decided not to fix it.
+Check the issue on the `Kokkos git page <https://github.com/kokkos/kokkos/issues/1959>`_.

 Execution
 ---------